Theo-Nelson/long-read-sequencing-pipeline/README.md

-# A Long Read Sequencing Pipeline in the Cloud
+# Long Read Sequencing Analysis in the Cloud

 A Cloud Pipeline to Analyze Long Read Sequencing Data from Oxford Nanopore and PacBio Sequencers.
-This pipeline was originally implemented and has been extensively tested in Google Colaboratory.
+This pipeline was originally implemented and tested in Google Colaboratory.

 ---